top of page

 • Sponsor community activities or charity events to increase visibility.

-A bookstore that partners with a nearby coffee shop to offer discounts to each other's customers can create a win-win situation, encouraging more foot traffic for both.
+Take for instance: a bookstore that partners with a nearby coffee shop to offer discounts to each other's customers can create a win-win situation, encouraging more foot traffic for both.

 Manage Your Finances Carefully

 Financial management is critical for any business' survival.
-Keeping track of income, expenses, and cash flow helps you make informed decisions
+Keeping track of income, expenses, and cash flow helps you make informed decisions as well as avoid unexpected shortfalls.

 • Use simple accounting software to monitor your finances.